 3 Reasons Why You Need Video Transcription

-Here are the top three reasons why you can’t afford not to transcribe your videos.
+What motivates a video publisher to transcribe their content?
+There are plenty of reasons.
+In this article, we’ll go over the top three reasons why you can’t afford to not add transcription services to your videos.

-2. Better UX
+2. Video Transcription Creates Better UX

 Transcripts also make it easier to search the video for keywords or topics.

 The more people who are able to watch your videos, the more views you will get.
-So who else joins your audience when you add video transcripts?
+So, who else joins your audience when you add video transcripts?

-Deaf and hard of hearing viewers
+Deaf and hard-of-hearing viewers

 People with limited or no hearing cannot consume your videos without accompanying text.
-A video transcript relays more than just speech.
-It should also include speaker IDs and essential non-speech sounds like [LAUGHTER] or [SILENCE].
+A video transcript relays more than just speech; it should also include speaker IDs and essential non-speech sounds like [LAUGHTER] or [SILENCE].

-To create an equivalent viewing experience for deaf and hard of hearing viewers, use your video transcript to create closed captions.
+To create an equivalent viewing experience for deaf and hard-of-hearing viewers, use your video transcript to create closed captions.

-Making your online video accessible isn’t just a nice-to-have—for many organizations it’s required by law.
+Making your online video accessible isn’t just a nice-to-have—for many organizations, it’s required by law.
 Accessibility laws vary by state, but federal law requires that videos be transcribed and captioned for all federal agencies.
-Video accessibility is mandated for broadcast media, and for “places of public accommodation” like museums, libraries, and universities.
+Video accessibility is mandated for broadcast media and for “places of public accommodation” like museums, libraries, and universities.

-Viewers in a sound-prohibitive environments
+Viewers in sound-prohibitive environments

 Non-native English speakers